dingmaotu/ldcell/README.md

     export LDCELL=/path/to/ldcell

-`xdat2gro` will use this to find its awk libraries.
+`xdat2gro` and alike will use this to find its awk libraries.

+Optionally, you can create symbol links to the utilities in the `bin` directory or add `bin` to you `PATH`.

 Changes
 -------

+### 2013-4-23

+1. Add `gro2xdat` which does the inverse of `xdat2gro`

+2. Add `xdat2pos` which converts XDATCAR-like file to POSCAR-like file

+3. Move all utilities to `bin` and remove the `utils` directory

+4. The result of `expdcell` uses Direct Coordinates by default, which stays consistent with the definition of the cell file

 ### 2013-3-7